DarkenLight/Bastille-Scrutiny/README.md

 9. Restart the jail.

-## Applying the Vaultwarden template to the newly created jail
+## Applying the Scrutiny template to the newly created jail

 1. SSH to your Xigmanas Server
 2. BOOTSTRAP the template